zyang91/zyang91/README.md

 ## 🏆 Award
 Department of Geography and GIS Core Facility Student Poster Competition, Binghamton University
-- First Place - Undergraduate, November 18th, 2022
+- First Place - Undergraduate * 2 , November 18th, 2022, November 17th, 2023
 - People’s Choice Award (Undergraduate), November 18th, 2022

 Paul F. Gorman '73 Memorial Scholarship, Binghamton University
 - Awarded annually to a student with a declared major in geography and a GPA of 2.8 or higher, Fall 2023

 Undergraduate Research Award
+-Funding for Undergraduate honor thesis on Evaluating the accessbility and environmental protection in Nature Preserve

 International Achivement Awards
 - Awarded for international students who are excellent in research or participate in study abroad programs.